Women's Golf Claims Victory at Rained-Shortened Tournament

 Dowling coached her first Gator recruit, Camilla Hedberg, to 2012 All-America accolades from Golfweek (third team) and NGCA (honorable mention), as well as All-SEC second team and SEC Freshman of the Year honors.
-Mia Piccio earned All-America honors in 2011 under Dowling as well as back-to-back All-SEC second team (2011, '12) accolades.
+Mia Piccio earned Golfweek honorable mention All-America honors in 2011 under Dowling as well as back-to-back All-SEC second team (2011, '12) accolades.
 In 2010, Isabelle Lendl was an All-SEC second team selection and a member of the SEC All-Freshman team.

-Prior to joining the Gators, Dowling served as an assistant coach with Duke (2008-09) under Dan Brooks, helping the Blue Devils to a sixth-place finish at the 2009 NCAA Championship.
+Prior to joining the Gators, Dowling served as an assistant coach with Duke under Dan Brooks, helping the Blue Devils to a sixth-place finish at the 2009 NCAA Championships.
 As the designated head coach, she coached the Blue Devils to a team win at the 2008 NGCA National Match Play Championship.

 Following her three-year stint as a touring professional, she returned to her alma mater, Kent State, as an assistant coach in 2006, under Mike Morrow.
 She helped guide the Golden Flashes to their 10th consecutive Mid-American Conference (MAC) championship with back-to-back titles in 2007 and 2008.
 She helped individuals Kira Meixner (2007) and Kirby Dreher (2008) to MAC medalist honors.

-Kent State maintained a top-25 ranking during Dowling's two years as an assistant and reached a school-record high of 13th.
+Kent State maintained a top-25 ranking during Dowling's two years as an assistant and reached a high of 13th.
 She coached two Golfweek All-Americans, Tara Delaney (2007) and Dreher (2008), as the Golden Flashes claimed five tournament titles during her time as an assistant.

-In addition to her duties with the women's golf team at Kent State, Dowling assisted the men's team and head coach Herb Page during KSU's postseason in 2008, in which the team finished sixth at the NCAA Championship, its highest finish in school history.
+In addition to her duties with the women's golf team at Kent State, Dowling assisted the men's team and head coach Herb Page during KSU's postseason in 2008, in which the team finished sixth at the NCAA Championships, its highest finish in school history.

-From 2003-05, Dowling competed on the Futures Golf Tour and BMO Canadian Women's Tour, combining for six top-10 finishes.
+From 2003-05 Dowling competed on the Futures Golf Tour and BMO Canadian Women's Tour, combining for six top-10 finishes.
 She qualified for the 2005 LPGA Tour Canadian Women's Open.
 She won the 2000 Canadian Amateur and was named the SCORE Golf Canadian Female Amateur of the Year.
 Dowling was a member of the Canadian Team for the 2002 World Golf Amateur Championships and was a member of the Ontario Amateur Team in 1999.

 Dowling was a successful collegiate golfer while at Kent State (1998-2002).
 She was a member of the inaugural women's golf team at KSU and helped lead the team to four straight MAC championships and three NCAA Regional appearances.
-She compiled five career victories with the Golden Flashes, second most in school history, and shares the school record with 25 top-10 finishes.
+She compiled five career victories with the Golden Flashes, tied for second most in school history, and shares the school record with 25 top-10 finishes.

 Dowling was the individual medalist two years in a row at the MAC Championship (1999, 2000).
 She was a four-time first team All-MAC selection and was named the 2000 MAC Player of the Year and the 1999 MAC Freshman of the Year.

 Off the course, Dowling was just as successful, earning multiple academic honors.
-She was named to the Academic All-MAC Team three times, the NGCA Division I All-Scholar Athlete Team and the ESPN The Magazine Academic All-District IV At-Large Team.
+She was named to the Academic All-MAC Team three times, the NGCA Division I All-Scholar Athlete Team, and the ESPN The Magazine Academic All-District IV At-Large Team.
 Dowling was also a two-time member of the MAC Academic Honor Roll and was named a MAC Scholar-Athlete of the Week in 2001.

 In 2002, she was voted "Woman of the Year" at Kent State and received the Janet Bachna Award as the KSU Female Athlete of the Year that same season.
 Dowling became the first Kent State women's golfer to be inducted into the Varsity "K" Athletics Hall of Fame in 2008.

-Dowling is also an accomplished golf instructor.
-She has conducted numerous instructional clinics throughout the United States and Canada.
-She currently holds a Titleist Performance Institute Certification as a Golf Fitness Instructor (Level I) and is a former PGA of America Level II Apprentice (2006-11).
+Dowling has conducted numerous instructional clinics throughout the United States and Canada, and currently holds a Titleist Performance Institute Certification as a Golf Fitness Instructor (Level I) and is a former PGA of America Level II Apprentice (2006-11).

 The Bradford, Ontario, native participated in the reality television golf series "Big Break III: Ladies Only" on the Golf Channel in the fall of 2005.
 She holds a bachelor's degree in leisure studies from Kent State (2002).